 The first thing to consider to how to start a restaurant business is deciding the concept.
 You need to keep a number of things in mind before deciding a concept, the major one being the amount of capital you have for investment.
 The Average Price per Customer (APC) gives you a fair idea about the average amount of money a customer would spend in your restaurant.

 Once you have decided the concept, you must decide the theme and cuisine of your restaurant.
 The interiors must be in sync with the theme of your restaurant.
+You should prepare a business plan for your restaurant as it would help you in planning the development of your restaurant plan and you can present it to any potential investor.
+Learn how you can write a winning restaurant business plan here.

 2. Investment Needed to Start a Restaurant Business